cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | Usage: Nifty footwork.
 | Usage:   A nifty black t-shirt.
 |
-| daunting
-| Definition: (adjective) Seeing difficult to deal with in anticipation
-| Synonym: intimidating
-| Usage: a daunting task.
-|
 | up one’s sleeve
 | Definition: (of a strategy, idea, or resource) kept secret and in reserve for use when needed.
 | Usage: He was new to the game but had a few tricks up his sleeve.